 Blood pressure measurement is a routine task in most practices, but are you sure it’s done accurately in yours?
-It’s easy to get skewed results if clinicians and patients aren’t on the same page about how to take accurate blood pressure measurements.
-This infographic offers a simple way to help your patients and practice get the most accurate results.
+It’s easy to get skewed results if physicians and patients are not on the same page about how to take accurate blood pressure measurements.
+This infographic for in-office BP measuring offers a simple way to help your patients and practice get the most accurate results.

 More ways to improve